I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

 When Ridley Scott's Alien became a worldwide box office smash in 1979, it was inevitable that imitations would follow.
-Sure enough, B-Movie makers around the world unleashed a flood of low-budget Alien wanna-be's over the next several years, including such Z-grade faves as Alien Contamination (1980), Inseminoid (1981, a.k.a.
+Sure enough, B-Movie makers around the world unleashed a flood of low-budget Alien wannabes over the next several years, including Z-grade favorites such as Alien Contamination (1980), Inseminoid (1981, a.k.a.
 Horror Planet), and 1980's audaciously titled Alien 2: On Earth, an Italian "unauthorized sequel" to Scott's film!

 Naturally, Roger Corman, America's "King of the B Movie," wanted a piece of the Alien action, too.
 His New World Pictures studio cranked out two stylish imitators; 1981's Galaxy of Terror (which is infamous for the controversial scene in which a naked woman is raped to death by a giant slug) and the 1982 follow-up Forbidden World (a.k.a.
 Mutant).
 In fact, Forbidden World was commissioned mainly so that the notoriously thrifty Corman could re-use the elaborate space station sets and other props that had been built for Galaxy of Terror.